Campo Pequeno Bullring: The Bullfight Ring

 The first project for the bullfight square is inspired by the one in Madrid, with a neo-mudéjar style.
 It was projected with an architectural Arabic style, like the one in Madrid.
 The Portuguese architect Dias da Silva is one of the main names behind the construction of this square, alongside Henrique Sabino dos Santos and the French contractor Emile Boussard.
 The construction of the square went according to Dias da Silva's project, using mainly brick but also metal (mainly on the domes), giving it a more modern and innovative look.
 The domes also had inspiration in the Byzantine, Russian and Hindo-Islamic architecture, having similarities with the St Mark's Basilica in Venice and with the S. Basil's Cathedral in Moscow.

 The cultural and recreational architecture of the space is mostly inspired by the neo-Arab revivalist tendencies.
 The circular plan spectacle building has several turrets that boost the exterior, creating a counter-curve plan and helping, thus, to strengthen the stirrup arches that support the benches, between which there are dependencies and circulation corridors.
 It is built of brick, with the roofs in metal domes and topped by decorative stepped battlements.

 The spans are either arched or traversed, accentuating the neo-Moorish character.
 Inside, there is an arena for shows, which is transformed into an arena with a removable roof, and at the base of the arena, a commercial gallery, all of recent execution.
 It is the most expressive building of the so-called neo-Arab style to be built in Lisbon in the late 19th century.
 Being a monochromatic building, the movement is given by the rhythm of the forms of the great number of openings in outdated arches and re-entrant frames, inspired by the vanished Plaza de Toros of Madrid (by Emilio Rodriguez Ayuso) which accentuates the Spanish neo-mudéjar revivalism.

-It is also important to note that this innovative project aimed to attract investments, by the exceptionality of the architecture as well as to enrich Lisbon and turn it into a more cosmopolitan city.
+It is to note that this project aimed to attract investments, by the exceptionality of the architecture as well as to enrich Lisbon and turn it into a more cosmopolitan city.
 Today, the New Avenues neighbourhood is a very accessible area, with valued houses and a great diversity of commerce, making it one of the most attractive neighbourhoods for Lisbon residents.